cables-gl/cables/doc/Dev_Ops/Dev_Ops.md

 #### Port Names

 Use capitals with spaces for the user-visible names in the op-settings, e.g. `Inner Radius`.
 Feel free to use whatever you prefer in code, most common is lowerCamelCase, e.g. `innerRadius`.
+If your op has one main-port which is needed to trigger it, call it `Execute`, if your op has an output-port to trigger other ops call it `Trigger`

 ```javascript
 var innerRadius = this.addInPort( new Port( this, "Inner Radius", OP_PORT_TYPE_VALUE ));